07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 Regarding Marriage

 This decline is principally connected to our nation’s rejection of the Christian faith – from a desire for unaccountable sex.
 Public media picked up on the theme, and has fed it ever since.
+Both Government and public media are almost ‘despising’ of Marriage today – even leaving reference to it out of statistics, as if it were insignificant to societal wellbeing.

 When a marriage ends,